Key Takeaways

 How Many People Own Bitcoin?

-In 2023, the number of Bitcoin owners has continued to steadily grow.
+The number of Bitcoin owners has continued to steadily grow.
 According to a Morning Consult survey, 26% of millennials and 14% of all US adults own Bitcoin.
-Globally, it is estimated there are 516 million crypto owners, with over 267 million Bitcoin owners.
-These estimates translate to an average global crypto ownership rate of 6.5% as of June 2023.
+Globally, it is estimated that by the end of 2023 there were 580 million crypto owners, with over 296 million Bitcoin owners.
+These estimates translate to an average global crypto ownership rate of 6.8% as of June 2024.

 Who Owns the Most Bitcoin?